ethagnawl/peterdohertys.website/case-studies/emoji-is-life.markdown

 ### Data Transformation
-In order to make the data digestible for editors, the tweet result set for a given moment was run through a transformation pipeline in order to massage a raw list of emoji IDs and team IDs into a map containing the top 10 emojis used in reference to each team and both teams.
+In order to make the data digestible for editors, the tweet result set for a given moment was run through a transformation function in order to transform a list of emoji IDs and team IDs into a map containing the top 10 emojis used in reference to each team and both teams.
-(e.g. `{"both" [...], "ss" [...], "ot" [...]}`)

 The data transformation function is as follows: